Why Did He Write This?

 The sociological approach, which gathers social information like a taxonomy and tries to organize it, distinguishes between different types of fascism, such as German, Italian or Spanish, and compares these through homologous traits, similar to how biologists used to categorize forms of life.
 And like this approach to categorization, Guattari notes that it both maximizes and minimizes differences, which reduces these various “types” of fascism into “things” instead of recognizing the creative productive power of desire on the scale of the masses.
 You could compare the transition away from this sociological approach to the transition that evolutionary biologists made away from comparing anatomy (things) to in depth DNA analysis.

-What he calls the “Synthetic Dualist Neo-Marxist” approach, takes this revolutionary desire of the mases and encodes it into the language of Marxist theoretical structures.
-So, instead of representing the revolutionary desire of the people, it connects the theory, party and individual militants and irons out the differences between them, recoding them back into standard formulations of marxism “in the name of the working class and party unity”.
+What he calls the “Synthetic Dualist Neo-Marxist” approach, takes this revolutionary desire of the masses and encodes it into the language of Marxist theoretical structures.
+So, instead of representing the revolutionary desire of the people, it connects the theory, party and individual militants and irons out the differences between them, recoding them back into standard formulations of Marxism “in the name of the working class and party unity”.

 Guattari uses the language “in the name of the working class” instead of directly referring to the working class, to emphasize the dualism that is happening here.
 There is the desire of the masses - the reality of the working class, and then there is the encoding of that desire into a Marxist language - the representation of the working class.
 He argues that the consequence of the “synthesis” of this dualism centers around the power of a third object - the State - which “lures” everything back to its dominant encoding.
 He says: